hapijs/wreck/README.md

 - `options` - Optional config object containing settings for both `request` and `read` operations.
 - `callback` - The callback function using the signature `function (err, response, payload)` where:
-    - `err` - Any errors that may have occurred during handling of the request.
+    - `err` - Any error that may have occurred during handling of the request.
     - `response` - The [HTTP Incoming Message](http://nodejs.org/api/http.html#http_http_incomingmessage)
        object, which is also a readable stream.
     - `payload` - The payload in the form of a Buffer or (optionally) parsed JavaScript object (JSON).